irrdnet/irrd/docs/admins/configuration.rst

 Email
 ~~~~~
 * ``email.from``: the `From` email address used when sending emails.
+  Good choices for this are a noreply address, or a support inbox.
+  **Never set this to an address that is directed back to IRRd, as this may
+  cause e-mail loops.**
   |br| **Default**: not defined, but required.
   |br| **Change takes effect**: after SIGHUP, for all subsequent emails.
 * ``email.footer``: a footer to include in all emails.